 Consequences of Comment Moderation

 It’s no surprise that public officials are tempted to moderate certain comments and posts, but the risks associated with these reactions without a policy in place or legal justification “can lead to a litany of consequences, all rooted in bad press, financial surprise and both personal and team impact,” said Carter.
-The consequences of unjustified social content moderation can include:
+The consequences of unjustified social media content moderation can include:

 - Lawsuit against your agency